 NuVet Health Supplements...
 Why I recommend NuVet Plus - As a quality breeder, my highest priority is the health of the dogs I breed.
 Part of that responsibility includes doing everything possible to assure their wellbeing after they go to a new home.
 While all quality dog foods will provide everything needed to sustain life, virtually all of them are cooked during the manufacturing process.
 The heat from cooking causes much of the nutrients to be lost during the process.
 NuVet Plus is cold processed allowing all of the benefits of its rich nutrients to be retained, giving your new puppy an extra layer of protection, especially during the most critical first year of life.
 Additionally, when puppies nurse, they rely on their mother’s colostrum (highly nutritious milk produced right after birth) for the antibodies they need to fight foreign substances.
 However, the maternal antibodies’ effectiveness declines as the puppy’s immune system begins to mature.
 By 8 weeks, your puppy’s immune system is at a vulnerable point and will soon be challenged on multiple fronts.
 When a puppy is moved away from its mother and siblings to live with its new family, the immune system is weakened by the stress of adoption and exposure to bacteria and viruses in its new home.
 These are pathogens for which the puppy’s body has not yet developed antibodies, and it is widely recognized that the immune system is less effective in times of stress.
 So starting NuVet Plus now is important to helping your puppy grow into a healthy adult.
 The vaccine series is also started during this time period.
 Vaccines are most effective if the immune system can respond properly.
 If the immune system is distracted by combating free radicals and it does not receive the nutrients required to keep it strong during times of stress, the health of the puppy is at risk.
 The best way to stay healthy during this critical time is to provide the nutritional support required for proper immune system function.
 About NuVet Plus - NuVet Plus is a synergistic combination of antioxidants, vitamins, and minerals known to boost immune system function.
 All of NuVet Labs’ ingredients are sourced in the United States, manufactured in a human-grade U.S. FDA registered pharmaceutical laboratory, and cold processed to maximize the potency of the nutrients.
 NuVet Labs has been in business since 1997 and has never had a product recall.
 By including NuVet Plus® into your puppy’s daily diet, you can be confident that you are providing the nutrients required for optimal immune system performance.
 Additional information may be found on the NuVet Labs website www.nuvet.com.
 You can watch a very informative video about NuVet supplements by clicking the following link... https://www.nuvet.com/86446 Our favorite products are the NuVet K-9 Wafers and NuJoing DS Wafers.
 You can order products by clicking the following link... https://player.vimeo.com/video/180076051?title=0&byline=0&portrait=0

 What do I need...
 It is wise to be prepared for your puppy to come home with you!
 We recommend purchasing a small or medium pet crate.
 In our opinion, 18 x 30 is the perfect size to start your new puppy in.
 We recommend crate training.
 It's not a good idea to leave your puppy free in your home while you are away-even for half an hour.
 Puppies may ingest dangerous objects or chew on things that you prefer they don't chew on.
 A crate is very helpful while you are housetraining your new puppy.
 We also recommend purchasing a baby gate.
 During the housebreaking process, you should restrict the area that your new puppy has to roam.
 With too much freedom, a new puppy is likely to potty in places that it shouldn't.
 While we housetrain puppies here at Dogwood Doodelbugs, we like to confine the puppy to a single room while it is not under direct supervision.
 We place a potty pad in this area so that it is available in the event that the puppy feels the urge to potty before it's next trip outside.
 The only other things we recommend having available to the puppy in this area are food, water, and indestructible toys.
 A bed is a nice thing to have available as long as the puppy isn't left unsupervised for a long period of time.
 Our puppies have amazing temperaments, but the temptation to chew is strong for a teething puppy!
 Dog beds are stuffed.
 If ingested, the stuffing can easily block a portion of your new puppy's digestive system.
 This could potentially be fatal.
 It's better to prevent than to treat :) We recommend feeding TLC Dogfood.
 If you choose to use a different food, we recommend mixing your choice of food with TLC (50/50 mix) to ease the transition for your puppy.
 A quick change can be rough on their digestive system.
 If you have another dogfood in mind, please visit our page about TLC dogfood.
-After much research, we found that they out-shine others.
+After much research, we found that they out-shine others and are very reasonably priced.
+You will need to order TLC approx. 1 week before picking your puppy up.
+It cannot be purchased in stores and must be ordered directly from them.
+We will send an email with a TLC coupon after you have picked your puppy.
 We recommend Kong chew toys.
 Puppies love to chew.
 They will be teething for months.
 Chew toys feel great on their little gums.
 Kong chew toys are very reputable for being indestructible.
 Toys with stuffing and squeakers can be dangers.
 Puppies may ingest stuffing, squeakers, and other parts of toys.
 It's important not to leave your puppy unattended for this reason.
 Ingestion of these objects may cause an obstruction in the puppy's intestines.
 This is extremely dangerous.
 If your puppy does ingest something like this, call your veterinarian IMMEDIATELY.
 This can result in death.
 We recommend that you purchase a medium size pet bed.
 We purchase ours from Groupon.
 They have a wide selection of orthopedic pet beds available at very reasonable prices.
 We recommend the beds that have a removable and washable cover.
 Waterproof is also a nice feature.
 When you come to pick your puppy up, you will need to be prepared for the ride home.
 Many of our families will have several hours to drive.
 We want the travel experience to be as easy as possible for you and your new furbaby.
 We have found that Rubbermaid totes are a great thing to bring when you come of pick your puppy up.
 While the puppies are here with us, they are transported all over the house in Rubbermaid totes(without a lid of course).
 We carry them in these totes from room to room for bath time, pictures, vaccines, and more.
 If you bring along a similar tote, the puppy should feel a sense of familiarity.
 Your new puppy will likely ride very well in your lap.
 But, in the event you'd like to place your puppy elsewhere in your vehicle, a tote within reach is a great idea.
 We recommend lining the bottom of the tote with towels(bath/beach/etc).
 This will make for a comfy bed for your puppy.
 Bring extra towels.
 They are handy to have for accidents and for car sickness.
 We expect the puppies to travel well, but there is always a possibility of an unpleasant surprise.

 What we send home with your puppy... -Vaccination and health care history -Blanket with scent of mamma and littermates -Gallon of TLC dogfood -Starter pack of NuVet vitamins -Collar -Leash -Microchip information for registration -Signed health guarantee